The Means Test and Chapter 7 Bankruptcy

 If you find yourself suffocating in debt, filing Chapter 7 bankruptcy can dramatically change your life.
 However, before you are able to file Chapter 7 bankruptcy, you will be subjected to the means test, which attempts to evaluate one’s true degree of financial need.
 The test was developed in order to identify individuals who are attempting to abuse the bankruptcy system.

-At the Law Office of Adam G. Young, PLC, we understand that you are facing extraordinary financial challenges, quite possibly through no fault of your own.
+At the Law Office of Francisco G. Harrison, PLC, we understand that you are facing extraordinary financial challenges, quite possibly through no fault of your own.
 We are committed to helping our clients to identify and pursue the appropriate debt relief method for their situation.
 In many cases, Chapter 7 bankruptcy is the right option, and we can advise you regarding your means test eligibility.
-Contact our Lafayette Chapter 7 bankruptcy attorneys today at 337-261-8800.
+Contact our Somerset Chapter 7 bankruptcy attorneys today at 337-261-8800.

 The Means Test